Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Conclusion

 \section{Conclusion}

 We propose Point-M2AE, a multi-scale masked autoencoder for self-supervised pre-training on 3D point clouds.
 With a hierarchical architecture, Point-M2AE learns to produce powerful 3D representations by encoding multi-scale point clouds and reconstructing the masked coordinates from a global-to-local upsampling scheme.
-Extensive experiments have shown the \textit{state-of-the-art} performance of Point-M2AE on downstream tasks and our superiority to be a strong 3D representation learner. \textbf{Limitations.} Although we have experimented Point-M2AE on various 3D tasks, its performance on open-world 3D object detection and scene segmentation has yet not been discussed.
-Our future work will focus on this direction to apply Point-M2AE for wider 3D applications. \textbf{Societal Impact.} We do not foresee negative social impact from the proposed work.
+Extensive experiments have demonstrated the superiority of Point-M2AE to be a strong 3D representation learner.
+For limitations and future work, we will focus on applying Point-M2AE for wider 3D applications, e.g., outdoor and open-world scene understanding.
+We do not foresee negative social impact from the proposed work.

+\textbf{Acknowledgement.} This work is supported by the National Natural Science Foundation of China (Grant No. 62206272), Shanghai Committee of Science and Technology (Grant No. 21DZ1100100), Centre for Perceptual and Interactive Intelligence Limited, and the General Research Fund through the Research Grants Council of Hong Kong (Grant No. 14204021, 14207319).